-Leni in is and is a musician and IT accessibility manager.
+Leni in Ealing is 31-40 and is a musician and IT accessibility manager.

 On the fourth anniversary of the London riots, we visit Leni White, a violinist who was once described by the Daily Mail as the ‘Amy Winehouse of classical music’ whose flat was burnt down by a group of young people.